morpho-org/morpho-optimizers/README.md

 make test
 ```

-or to run only the desired section:
+or to run only the desired section or a single test:

 ```
-make TestBorrow
+make contract-TestSupply
-make TestGovernance
+make single-test_supply_1_1
 ...
 ```

-For the other commands, check the `Makefile` file.

 ## Testing in Javascript with Hardhat